Sedina Tamakloe-Attionu: Former MASLOC CEO Arrested in US After Extradition Request

 - Sedina Tamakloe-Attionu was convicted of financial crimes, including stealing and money laundering, after being tried in absentia

-- She and MASLOC ex-COO Daniel Axim misappropriated millions during their tenure under the first Mahama administration
+- She and MASLOC ex-COO Daniel Axim misappropriated millions during their tenure under the first John Mahama administration

 Former Chief Executive Officer of the Microfinance and Small Loans Centre (MASLOC), Sedina Tamakloe-Attionu, has reportedly been detained at the Nevada Southern Detention Centre in the US.